This post may contain affiliate links. Please see our disclosure policy.

 Dairy Free Zuppa Toscana Copycat

-The beautiful thing about homemade soup is that you can way more easily control what goes into it – especially the sodium content.
+The beautiful thing about homemade soup is that you can way more easily control what goes into it – especially the sodium content and whether you want dairy in it, or not.

 - bacon